isomerpages/nlb-biblioasia/_oct-2021/exhibiting-photography-in-pre-war-singapore.md

 On 24 March 1935, the Chinese Consul-General to Singapore, Philip K.C.
 Tyau, presided over the opening of the Overseas Chinese Photographic Exhibition.
 Newspaper reports hailed the exhibition as the “very first of its kind in Singapore” and the “first one promoted by the Chinese in Malaya”, presumably because it showcased the works of Chinese photographers residing in Malaya even though entries by photographers from Hong Kong were also included.[^17]

+<div style="background-color: white;"><i>The Straits Times</i> featured a selection of photographs from the Overseas Chinese Photographic Exhibition, held at the premises of the Nanyang Chinese Students Society from 24 to 31 March 1935. <i>The Straits Times, 28 March 1935, 20.
+(From NewspaperSG).</i></div>

 By this time, the SCC and MCC had become inactive.
 And unlike the public display of photographs at the Malaya Borneo Exhibition in the previous decade, where works by the Japanese were featured, it had become less acceptable during the 1930s for Chinese photographers – who considered themselves cultural elites – to be seen on the same public platform as their Japanese counterparts.
 This was because Japan’s blatant aggression in China from the late 1920s had given rise to anti-Japanese sentiments among the Chinese communities in Singapore and a surge in nationalist feelings for the Chinese motherland.[^18]

 The exhibition was held at the premises of the Nanyang Chinese Students Society on Prince Edward Road.
 Founded in Singapore in 1919, the society was a self-help organisation targeted at overseas Chinese youths, with the aim of helping them eradicate bad habits, strengthen their physiques and propagate the national language.[^1]9 The exhibition organisers also invited Tyau to serve as its patron.
 These initiatives revealed the unmistakeable imprint of Chinese nationalism on cultural and artistic matters in Singapore.